Migrating from WordPress to Octopress

 There were several migration options.
 I tried a few of them and found Export to Jekyll best as it ran content through the approriate WordPress filters.
 While Export to Jekyll was the best of the bunch, it wasn't perfect.

-• Encoding issues.
-After moving the files from Export to Jekyll rake generate erred about gsub.
+.
 The issue was UTF-8.
 With some debugging, I found several UTF-8 characters in my posts.
 Mostly smart quotes and other artifacts like EM dashes from Mac OS X. Unfortunately I didn't find a quick fix.
-I ended up replacing these with HTML entities using some sed commands.
-This was the worst part of the migration.
-And it wasn't that bad.
+I ended up replacing these with HTML entities using somesed

-• Missing meta data.
-Aside from the title, none of the WordPress SEO settings were exported.
-I wrote a PHP script to add the description and keywords to the Front Matter.
+to the Front Matter.
 I will likely fork Export to Jekyll soon.
-If you're interested in these, please leave a comment.
+If you're interested in these, please leave a comment. - Misconfigured comments.
+The export did not set

-• Exporting comments.
+command as all my posts allow comments.
+However, this is something Export to Jekyll could have done. - Exporting comments.
 I migrated my WordPress comments to Disqus.
 Suprisingly simple.
 But Disqus took several hours to process the import (130 comments).

-• Static resources.
+- Static resources.
 I needed to download the static resources in my content (images, PDFs, etc).
 This is not necessary if you use a static domain.
 But if you use WordPress uploads/, you'll need to download them to Octopress source/.
-I wrote a curl script to do so.
+I wrote a

 Deploying Octopress

-Octopress has a few automated deployment options.
-I used rsync.
+.
 However, my blog runs on Amazon EC2.
 So I needed to configure my EC2 private key to deploy Octopress.
-After doing so, I deployed to Octopress to my Amazon EC2 instance by simply typing rake deploy.
+After doing so, I deployed to Octopress to my Amazon EC2 instance by simply typing rake deploy

 Blogging with Octopress